Hennessey Performance Engineering: Hennessey Exorcist

 The Hennessey Exorcist is an upgrade package for the Chevrolet Camaro ZL1 offered by Hennessy Special Vehicles.
 The package includes a high-flow supercharger and intercooler providing 14 psi of boost pressure, custom camshaft, ported cylinder heads, upgraded valvetrain with new springs, lifters, pushrods and valves and long-tube stainless steel exhaust headers with high-flow catalytic converters.
 The cars equipped with the automatic transmission will require an upgraded transmission at the cost of US$9,950.
 The optional drag pack includes 315/30-20 rear tires, modifications to the drive shaft, floor jack and tool kit for faster acceleration at the drag strip at the cost of US$8,995.
 The optional road race pack includes a set of 20 inch light weight Hennessey wheels with Michelin Pilot Sport Cup 2 tires at the cost of US$6,995.
 The upgraded engine with the standard package is rated at 1000 hp at 6,400 rpm and 966 lbft of torque at 4,400 rpm, enabling the vehicle to accelerate from 0-60 mph in 3.5 seconds, complete the quarter-mile in less than 10 seconds and attain a top speed of 217 mph, 19 mph over that of the original ZL1.
 The package is available at an additional cost of US$57,455 over the cost of the standard ZL1 for both the manual and automatic versions of the car.
 The vehicle can directly be ordered from Hennessey Special Vehicles, Chevrolet dealers or the vehicle can be sent to Hennessey Special vehicles by the owners for conversion.

 Divisions

 Hennessey established the Hennessey Special Vehicles division in 2017, in which it builds the Hennessey Venom GT sports car line-up.
 The division is tasked to learn from its experiences with the Venom GT and apply it to the newest variation, the Hennessey Venom F5, which will succeed the Venom GT.
-All vehicles sold under the division are branded as a regular Hennessey model, despite being built by the division.